muratk5n/thirdwave/en/README.md

 ---

+The Independent: "Ukraine war contributing to largest commodity shock in 50 years, says World Bank"

+---

 Big claim.
 Wonder if it's true - the one on F-35s

 Eurasian Times: "Not Only Stealth F-35s, Russian S-500 Missile Can